Raising money for your small nonprofit is stressful during the holidays, and practicing personal gratitude can pull you through.

 • Put up a gratitude board or set out a gratitude box.
 Ask staff and volunteers to contribute, and regularly contribute yourself to set a good example.
 It may seem silly or forced at first, but this exercise makes sure everyone involved in your organization takes a minute to think about the positive things that your nonprofit is accomplishing.
 It also gives people the opportunity to think about the best qualities in the people they work with.

-This doesn’t mean that you are pretending everything is sunshine and roses.
+This doesn’t mean that you’re pretending everything is sunshine and roses.
 It allows everyone to see that there are good things happening.
 By making a public display of people’s positive thoughts, you head off the negativity that can overwhelm a nonprofit.

-• Thank your staff and volunteers for a job well done.
-This may seem like a no-brainer, but think about it: in the rush of doing the million-and-one things that need to get done every day, how often do you simply thank people?
+• personal gratitude Thank your staff and volunteers for a job well done.
+This may seem like a no-brainer, but think about it.
+In the rush of doing the million-and-one things that need to get done every day, how often do you simply thank people?

 If a volunteer served extra hours to cover for someone else, send them a text or a card letting them know you noticed the special effort.
 The upside of being precise is that the person receiving the thanks knows exactly what went well.
 They’re much more likely to do it again in the future!